Jacob Tome: Business career

 He served as the president of the Baltimore and Susquehanna Steamboat Company; as a director of the Conowingo Bridge Company, as a director of the Philadelphia, Wilmington and Baltimore Railroad, and as a director of the Columbia and Port Deposit Railroad.
 He was also a large stockholder in the Delaware Railroad Company.

 Political career

 He was a Union Republican and a supporter of Abraham Lincoln during the American Civil War.
-In 1863 and 1864, he was elected to represent Cecil County in the Maryland State Senate.
+From 1864 to 1867, Tome represented Cecil County in the Maryland Senate.
 In 1865, he was elected as the chairman of the Senate finance committee.
 In 1871, he was nominated as the Union Republican candidate for Governor of Maryland, losing to William Pinkney Whyte.

 Banking career

 In 1850, Tome obtained a charter for the Cecil Bank at Port Deposit.
 The bank quickly grew and became a national bank.
 In 1868, he purchased the Elkton National Bank.
 In 1865, he opened a bank the National Bank in Fredericksburg, Virginia, which his nephew John Creswell became president of.
 He owned stock in a number of Baltimore banks and a majority stake in the Citizens' National Bank of Hagerstown, Maryland.